ungentilgarcon/topo25/MIGRATION.md

    - `transactions` / `undo-redo`: remove if not actively used; otherwise implement a minimal undo stack for specific operations.

 4) dburles helpers
-   - Replace `Mongo.Collection.get(name)` usages with direct imports of collection modules to remove `dburles:mongo-collection-instances` dependency.
+  - Replaced `Mongo.Collection.get(name)` with a direct collection map.
+Package can be removed.

 5) Schemas
    - Keep `aldeed:simple-schema@1.5.3` on 1.4.4.6 for now.
 Plan to migrate to `simpl-schema` (npm) in later phases.